Rabbi Stan Levin

 Members at Large

-Darryl is with our congregation for several years.
-He has a B.A. from the University of Pittsburgh, M.Ed. in Jewish Studies from George Washington University and advanced studies at Johns Hopkins.
-Darryl is known in the greater DC area as an educator and student of Jewish Studies.
-He leads our adult bible study classes and oversees our religious education programming.
-The best way to reach Darryl is by email: firstname.lastname@example.org
+Sadly, Darryl passed away last year.
+He served our congregation in an outstanding way for several years as our Director of Education and Resident Scholar.
+He was very well educated having had a B.A. from the University of Pittsburgh, a M.Ed. in Jewish Studies from George Washington University and advanced studies at Johns Hopkins.
+Darryl was well known in the greater DC area as an educator and student of Jewish Studies.
+He led our adult bible study classes and oversaw our religious education programming.
+We are now

 Administrator and Bookkeeper